 Learn the fundamentals of web development

 Even if you can code web pages well enough to get a job, you need to understand how everything works so you can do more things like design your site properly, build an easy-to-maintain site with less hassle, or more practically, tweak your coding and coding errors when they occur.
-If you develop your skills and understand how a website or web application works and which business logic forms the basis of the product, you’ll be able to find a job in a web development company.
+If you develop your skills and understand how a website or web application works and which business logic forms the basis of the product, you’ll be able to find a job in a web development company where web developers follow ADA compliance to design and develop higher caliber websites.

 Learn the fundamentals of web development: